Gertkeno/Gertkeno.github.io/dialogue-systems/20_virtual.md

 proposed design requirements.
 Looking at it now we seem to have implemented most of *ink*'s features and architecture with more legible syntax, if it worked with Unreal and I dug deeper I'm sure we would've picked this tool.
+[*Twinery*](https://twinery.org/) is another tool we would use for our initial draft. *Twinery* doesn't export to a easy to parse format, nor work out of the box with Unreal, it was useful to map out what features we would need.

 The benefit of a virtual machine like *ink* or the "Airlock Dialogue File" (*ADF*) is allowing designers control over such immense pathways and state